gunnarpope/cv/index.md

 ## CURRENTLY

-__Founder & CEO of BitStory.AI__ - Leveraging Data To Decarbonize The Planet.
-Energy Market Forecasting and Dispatch Software to Maximize ROI and Minimize Carbon Emissions for Renewable Energy Systems.
-We specialize in time-series forecasting software to reduce financial risk and emissions.
+__Founder & CEO of BitStory.AI__ - Leveraging data to decarbonize the planet.
+Energy market forecasting and dispatch software to minimize financial risk and carbon emissions for renewable energy systems.
+We specialize in probabilistic, time-series forecasting software to help businesses make better decisions under uncertainty.

 <!-- ## Professional Objective -->